 .
 Via ELITE, LSEG works with investors, advisers and corporate partners around the world to help high-growth private companies to scale up.
 The programme is currently helping more than 1,000 start-ups in 300 countries.

-This article was originally published in the Q1 2019 print edition of The Review.
+The full version of this article was originally published in the Q1 2019 print edition of The Review.
 All members, excluding student members, are eligible to receive the quarterly print edition of the magazine.
 Members can opt in to receive the print edition by logging in to MyCISI, clicking on My account, then clicking the Communications tab and selecting ‘Yes’.

 Once you have read the print edition, keep coming back to the digital edition of The Review, which is updated regularly with news, features and comment about the Institute and the financial services sector.